pletcher/hexameter-js/README.md

 Hexameter.js
 ===

-An experiment in metrically scanning ancient verse: Inspired by [hexameter](https://github.com/branker/hexameter) by @branker
+An experiment in metrically scanning ancient verse

+Inspired by and based on [hexameter](https://github.com/branker/hexameter)

 Table of Contents
 ---